OluwaseunEsan/Sequelae-of-gastrointestinal-infections/README.md

 This repository contains all the codes for selecting patients into the study, exposures, and outcomes of interest.
 The study abstract is below and full paper is available at https://www.sciencedirect.com/science/article/pii/S0163445320303066

-Hope you find the codelists useful.
-Cite as:

-Esan OB, Perera R, McCarthy N, Violato M, Fanshawe TR.
-Incidence, risk factors, and health service burden of sequelae of Campylobacter and Non-typhoidal Salmonella infections in England, 2000-2015: a retrospective cohort study using linked electronic health records: Sequelae of gastrointestinal infections [published online ahead of print, 2020 May 20].
-J Infect.
-2020;S0163-4453(20)30306-6. doi:10.1016/j.jinf.2020.05.027

 ABSTRACT